WW550/cwbeacon/README.md

 Ensure that the keyPin is capable of sourcing enough current for your specific application.
 When controlling external devices, always consider using appropriate interfacing components like transistors or opto-isolators to protect the Arduino.

+<B>Versions:</B>
+There are two (2) versions.

+cwbeacon.ino = a simple CW beacon message without a tail tone cwbeacon+tone.ino = a simple CW beacon message with a tail tone

 <I>This approach provides a straightforward method to create a Morse code beacon.</I>